skidoodle/s3count/README.md

 # s3count
-## simple express app to count objects and total size
+Express App to count objects and total size in any S3 compatible service.